 For me, this is the most important step to eating a well-balanced, vegan diet.
 I plan all my meals for the week and then purchase everything I need to make them so I can cook at home.
 If you plan well, eating a sustainable and healthy, completely plant-based diet, is very doable and your best bet for maintaining it for the long run.

-Meal Planning Tips:
+Meal Planning Tips and Ideas: